SharePoint/sp-dev-docs/docs/general-development/color-palettes-and-fonts-in-sharepoint.md

 -  _SmallImgFile_ is the relative URL to the small thumbnail image that you want to use in the font scheme picker.

+  > [!NOTE]
+  > The paths to the files have to be the full URL (i.e. https://tenant.sharepoint.com/sites/sitename/_catalogs/theme/15/fontfile.wof)
+  > The LargeImgFile and SmallImgFile attributes have to be present in the Latin tag even if given empty values.

 ### Font slots
 <a name="fontSlot"> </a>